Habsy33/Habsy33/README.md

 ## Hi there 👋

-# 🏄‍♂️ Forrest Knight
+# 🏄‍♂️ I'm Habeeb Oluyemo

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Craftsman (Software Developer / Project Management)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I usually like to introduce myself as a problem solver who primarily uses software development tools to implement effective solutions.
+I am a full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 600k subscribers.
+I am someone who loves learning from others, and sharing my coding journey in the hopes of inspiring my fellow up and coming developers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">